-Since September 2017, the Advisory Board consists of:
+Since September 2019, the Advisory Board is composed of:

 Emmanuelle Rial-Sebbag, France

 Lawyer, Ph.D in Health Law, working at the INSERM Unit 1027 in Toulouse (Epidemiology and public health analysis: risks, chronic diseases and handicaps) in the team of Genomics, biotherapy and public health: interdisciplinary approach as a permanent researcher in health law and bioethics.
 As an Associate lecturer in bio-law and bioethics at the University of Medicine in Toulouse involved in several research projects on the topics of biobanking, innovative therapies, biomedical research involving human beings and direct-to-consumer genetic tests.
 Currently developing a research on the Governance of Research in biotechnology and the role played by regulations at national and European level.

 Dobrochna Bach-Golechka is an Associate Professor at the University of Warsaw, Institute of International Law, Department of European Law.
 Her research interest within health law lies within European health law, human rights, morally sensitive medical services, paramedic regulations.
 In 2018 she acted as a General Reporter of the International Academy of Comparative Law for the topic Compensation Schemes for Damages Caused by Healthcare and Alternatives to Court Proceedings (to be published by Springer).
 She had been appointed a judge ad hoc at the European Court of Human Rights in Strasbourg (2016-2018).